 - Review your I-20 or DS-2019: Make sure the following items are correct: your name, date of birth, country of birth, country of citizenship, major, degree level, English language proficiency (on the I-20 only) and finances.

 - Pay SEVIS I-901 fee: Make sure you have your receipt!
-You will need this receipt each time you travel into the United States.
+You will need this receipt each time you travel into the United States.** Starting June 24, 2019 the I-901 SEVIS Fee will increase.
+Please visit Study in the States website for more information.

 - Make your visa appointment: Contact the U.S. Embassy or Consulate near you to learn how to make an appointment and the required documents needed.